-Dr. Joseph is an active guest conductor and clinician and has conducted all-state and honor choirs in more than ten states.
-She is a frequent conductor of choral-orchestral repertoire, and has led performances of Mendelssohn’s Elijah, Beethoven Mass in C, Mozart’s Requiem, Haydn’s Creation and Lord Nelson Mass, Schubert’s Mass in A-flat and Bruckner’s Mass in D Minor.
+Dr. Joseph is an active guest conductor and headline clinician and has conducted all-state and honor choirs in more than twelve states.
+She is a frequent conductor of choral-orchestral repertoire and has led performances of Mendelssohn’s Elijah, Beethoven Mass in C, Mozart’s Requiem, Haydn’s Creation and Lord Nelson Mass, Schubert’s Mass in A-flat and Bruckner’s Mass in D Minor.
 She has prepared choirs to sing with the Atlanta Symphony Orchestra, the Atlanta Opera, and Andrea Bocelli.
 One of her small ensembles was featured on a 2016 episode of “The Walking Dead”.